 Wildfire triggers evacuation order for Tumbler Ridge, B.C.

-VANCOUVER — An encroaching wild fire has set off an immediate evacuation order for residents of the British Columbia District of Tumbler Ridge, a community of 2,400 people in northeastern B.C.
+VANCOUVER — An encroaching wildfire set off an immediate evacuation order Thursday for residents of the British Columbia District of Tumbler Ridge, a community of 2,400 people in northeastern B.C.

-The district said in a message issued Thursday afternoon by the B.C.
-Emergency Alert system that residents need to leave the area immediately due to the risk to life.
+The district said in a message issued by the B.C.
+Emergency Alert system that residents needed to leave the area immediately due to the risk to life.

+Couture said the remote community is surrounded by forests so lightning fires are "bound" to happen, but hopes the wildfire will be suppressed before it reaches infrastructure.

+The statement from the District of Tumbler Ridge said the evacuation order includes all residents of the district and those at properties at Bearhole Lake.
+It said evacuees should leave via Highway 29.

-The alert came just as government and BC Wildfire Service officials were holding a news conference about wildfire activity in the province.
+The evacuation order came just as government and BC Wildfire Service officials were holding a news conference about wildfire activity in the province.

 Emergency Management Minister Bowinn Ma said the area burned this year had already exceeded the total amount burned in 16 out of the last 20 wildfire seasons.